Wild & Scenic Indiana by Rich Clark and Scott Russell Sanders

 With an introduction by Scott Russell Sanders ("This Piece of the Earth We Call Indiana") Wild and Scenic Indiana is a beautiful collection of more than 240 pictures of all parts of (mostly) rural Indiana taken by professional photographer Rich Clark.

-Clark moved to Indiana from Colorado and, as he puts it, has "ceased to be amazed at how alluringly beautiful my chosen state is." (pg.
+Clark moved to Indiana from Colorado and, as he puts it, is "amazed at how alluringly beautiful my chosen state is." (pg.
 7) Clark has mastered capturing what he calls "Indiana's demure beauty" (pg.
 7) and he proudly shows them off on the oversized 12 in X 12 in full color pages.

 The book is broken up into chapters based on the physiographic map of Indiana.
 This means it is based on the major geographical zones of the state.
 It is an odd way to organize the book, but it does have a certain sense of logic to it.